TylerWisniewski/tylerwisniewski.github.io/lab5.md

 ![PI plot](/images/portfolio/fast-robot/5time.png)
 *Figure 8: Histogram of Loop time intervals*

-The bulk of the loops took around 20-40 ms which is the minimun timing budget available for our ToF sensors, so I don't think I can reasonably increase my speed beyond this limit since I'm currently waiting to begin each new loop until I have ToF data ready.
+The bulk of the loops took around 20-40 ms which is the minimum timing budget available for our ToF sensors, so I don't think I can reasonably increase my speed beyond this limit since I'm currently waiting to begin each new loop until I have ToF data ready.
 However, this may be alleviated with linear extrapolation.

 ### Linear Extrapolation
 I implemented linear extrapolation to estimate the robot's position when new ToF data was not available.
 This allowed the control loop to run much faster than the ToF sensor's sampling rate: